 Most Common Questions About Deodorants

-Some deodorants, particularly antiperspirants containing aluminium salts like aluminium chlorohydrate (ACH), can leave white residues on clothing if not applied correctly.
-To prevent this, it is essential to shake antiperspirant sprays thoroughly, ensuring an even distribution of the aluminium chlorohydrate powder on the skin.
+Some deodorants, particularly antiperspirants containing aluminum salts like aluminum chlorohydrate (ACH), can leave white residues on clothing if not applied correctly.
+To prevent this, it is essential to shake antiperspirant sprays thoroughly, ensuring an even distribution of the aluminum chlorohydrate powder on the skin.
 Allow sufficient time for the antiperspirant to fully absorb or dry on the skin before dressing to avoid white residues.
 If white marks do appear, they can usually be removed by brushing.
 NIVEA Invisible for Black & White products offers a potential solution for those seeking to avoid white marks on clothing.

 Yellow stains that already exist cannot be removed or reduced through frequent or repeated washing of clothes in some cases, this can even cause the stains to solidify.
 If you encounter stains, it is recommended to rinse the clothes in cold water before washing them with laundry detergent.
 In many cases, soaking the clothes in a 5% citric acid solution for approximately 24 hours has successfully removed the stains.
 It is crucial to rinse the clothes thoroughly with clear water before proceeding to a normal wash cycle using liquid detergent at 30°C. However, we cannot guarantee the success of this procedure for all stains and types of clothing.
 Take caution when dealing with delicate and colourful fabrics and clothes with "mother-of-pearl" buttons, as the acid solution may cause damage.
 Testing the product on an inconspicuous spot before applying it to the entire garment is advisable.